Shane Matthews: Coaching career

+Broadcasting career

+Matthews began a career as a radio sports commentator soon after retiring from playing football in 2006.
+He has hosted or co-host several sports talk radio programs on WRUF-AM in Gainesville, and in 2008, he became a pregame and post-game co-host on Florida Gators football radio broadcasts.
+While working in that capacity in 2009, Matthews was chastised by then-Gator head coach Urban Meyer for criticizing his coaching decisions.

+Since 2020, he has also co-hosted and co-produced "Pod Up with Matthews in the Morning", a live streamed podcast that focuses on Florida Gators sports and features frequent appearances from former coaches and teammates.

+Florida football radio analyst

+Before the 2021 football season, Matthews replaced veteran color analyst Lee McGriff on broadcasts of Florida football road games over the Gator Radio Network, joining long time play by play man Mick Hubert.
+When McGriff and Hubert both retired before the 2022 season, Matthews became the full time analyst for Gator football radio broadcasts alongside new play by play man Sean Kelley.

 Personal life

-Radio / Podcasting

-Matthews returned to North Central Florida after retiring from professional football and has hosted or co-hosted a variety of sports talk radio shows and other sports broadcasts, including pregame and postgame coverage of Florida football on the Gator Radio Network.
-While working in that capacity in 2009, Matthews was chastised by then-Gator head coach Urban Meyer for criticizing his coaching decisions on the air.
-In recent years, Matthews has co-hosted several sports radio programs on WRUF-AM in Gainesville and has produced Florida-focused sports podcasts, often featuring appearances by his former coaches and teammates.
+Matthews settled in North Central Florida with his wife and two sons after his playing career ended in 2006.
+His son Luke played quarterback under his father's tutelage at Gainesville High School and then walked on to the Florida Gators' squad in 2019.

 TRICARE fraud

 In January 2015, Mathews was approached by former teammate Monty Grow with an offer to join the marketing team at MGTEN, Grow's health care referral company.
 Matthews accepted the part-time position as it allowed him to continue coaching high school football, and he earned over $400,000 from the company before leaving several months later.
 In early 2016, he was approached by federal investigators looking into fraudulent business practices by MGTEN, including paying illegal kickbacks for patient referrals and bilking $20 million from TRICARE, a federal government health plan for U.S. military families.
 Matthews claimed that he did not know that the company's activities were unlawful and cooperated with the investigation, which ended in Grow's felony conviction in 2018.
 Matthews pled guilty to a misdemeanor charge and was required to pay a forfeiture equal to the money he earned and serve three months in a federal prison.